brijeshb42/tvm/proxy/README.md

 # Auto ByPass

-## Automatically bypass urls that are blocked by Cyberoam.
+## Automatically bypass urls that are blocked by Cyberoam (exclusively for BITians).
 ==========================================================

 To use this extension:-